 When to Go

-Every season in Connecticut offers a different experience.
+Every season in Connecticut offers a different trip experience.
 The warmest weather of the year is from May – October and the coldest is from December – March.
 The best time to visit Connecticut’s historic gardens is May – July.
 The perfect time to experience an on the water adventure to Norwalk’s Sheffield Island or take a cruise on the Connecticut River is summer and fall.
 Peak foliage runs from mid.-September to late October.
 Winter is the perfect season to celebrate the holidays with a Boat Parade in Mystic, join the fun at a holiday festival, or unwind fireside to a delicious meal.

 Why Go?